Azeen3003/Python-Projects/README.md

 - Project 2 : Madlibs - Here you have to enter a bunch of adjectives, nouns, verbs, etc. without any context and they will be put into a paragraph with blanks in which they may or may not make sense.
 This will lead to the paragraph being funny and hopefully you will enjoy it.
 - Project 3 : Guess the number (user) - The computer will generate a random number and the user has to guess the right number.
 - Project 4 : Guess the number (computer) - The computer will guess your chosen number.
+- Project 5: This program generates a random number and tracks how many guesses it takes you to correctly guess the number.
 - Project 6 : This program takes a particular email and slices it into the username, domain and extension.